-Recommended Preparation: ENGL105 or equivalent assessment placement.
-51 hours lecture
+Recommended Preparation: ENGL105 or equivalent multiple measures placement.

 This course of study presents theories and fundamentals of how and why fires start, spread and are controlled; an indepth study of fire chemistry and physics; fire characteristics of materials; extinguishing agents; and fire control techniques.
 This course has been approved for online delivery.